lubianat/semantic_web_course_report/manuscript.md

 </p>
 - <a rel="nofollow" class="external text" href="https://stemcellinformatics.org/">CellPedia-SHOGoiN</a> marker database: <a href="/wiki/Q35482351" title="Q35482351">CELLPEDIA: a repository for human cell information for cell studies and differentiation analyses. <small>(Q35482351)</small></a></td></tr><tr><th>Planned use</th><td>Reconcile knowledge from the PanglaoDB marker database to Wikidata.
 In the future, expand to other trusted sources of cell type marker information.</td></tr></tbody></table></div></div>

-It was accompanied by the following motivation statement:

-"Even though the concept of a marker gene/protein is not clear cut, it is very important, and widely used in databases and scientific articles.
-This property will help us to represent that a gene/protein has been reported as a marker by a credible source, and should always contain a reference.
-Some markers are reported as proteins and some as genes.
-Some genes don`t encode proteins, and some protein markers are actually protein complexes.
-The property would be inclusive to these slightly different markers.
-Some cell types are marked by absence of expression of genes/proteins/protein expression.
-As these seem to be less common than positive markers (no organized databases, for example) they are left outside the value range for this property"

 In the same day, the property received 3 "Support" tags by different members of the community:

 <ul><li><img alt="" src="//upload.wikimedia.org/wikipedia/commons/thumb/9/94/Symbol_support_vote.svg/15px-Symbol_support_vote.svg.png" decoding="async" width="15" height="15" srcset="//upload.wikimedia.org/wikipedia/commons/thumb/9/94/Symbol_support_vote.svg/23px-Symbol_support_vote.svg.png 1.5x, //upload.wikimedia.org/wikipedia/commons/thumb/9/94/Symbol_support_vote.svg/30px-Symbol_support_vote.svg.png 2x" data-file-width="180" data-file-height="185">&nbsp;<b>Support</b> — <a href="/wiki/User:Jvcavv" title="User:Jvcavv">Jvcavv</a> (<a href="/wiki/User_talk:Jvcavv" title="User talk:Jvcavv"><span class="signature-talk">talk</span></a>) 14:51, 17 November 2020 (UTC)</li>